emorysalaun/DSP439Final/README.md

 `python Exam.py sequences.txt`

 ### Running the tests
-Tests are included under the tests.py file, to run them use 'pytest tests.py'
+Tests are included under the tests.py file, to run them use `pytest tests.py`